Jared Reiner

-Jared Thomas Reiner (born April 8, 1982) is an American former professional basketball player.
+Jared Thomas Reiner (born April 8, 1982) is an American former professional basketball player who had a brief National Basketball Association (NBA) career.

 Early life

 Reiner was born in Mitchell, South Dakota on April 8, 1982, and was raised in the town of Tripp, South Dakota, population 804.
 Reiner's mother, Joanne, raised Jared and his two brothers, Matt and Ryan, after his father, Glen, died of leukemia in 1989.

 By the end of first grade, Reiner had earned a black belt in Tae-kwon-do.
 Reiner placed seventh in the nation at Hershey Track Meet in Hershey, Pennsylvania in the softball throw at age 10.

 Reiner attended Tripp-Delmont School during all of grade school and junior high.
 He attended Freeman High School in Freeman, SD during his freshman year of high school and along with his brother Ryan, was a member of the State 9A football Championship team and runner-up to the State B Basketball team.

 Upon returning to Tripp-Delmont High School in 1997, he started on both offense and defense as a sophomore on Class 9B Football State Champion team.
 Again, he played alongside his older brother Ryan.

 He was Tripp-Delmont High School valedictorian in 2000.